President, Shabnam Jabari, University of New Brunswick

 Hamdy has over 16 years of international experience leading and managing geomatics, remote sensing, and geospatial engineering projects in governmental and private institutions in North America, Africa, and the Middle East.
 Hamdy’s expertise covers Sensor Integration, aerial photography, LiDAR scanning, Indoor mapping, digital imaging, GNSS and inertial navigations, and depth sensing technologies.
 Hamdy was also awarded Mitacs Accelerated fund in 2018 to work on a research project with Teledyne and the Canadian Space Agency to build a new generation of space LiDAR scanning system.
 Additionally, he was awarded Cansel Business Award in 2021 and the best research presentation in the Candian Symposium on remote sensing in 2020.

-Director, Dr. Saeid Homayouni, Professor at INRS
+WG3 Chair, Dr. Saeid Homayouni, Professor at INRS

 View Bio